Is peanut butter healthy? Or should you only eat it in moderation?

 - Stirring peanut butter into yogurts or warm oatmeal.

-Peanut butter can be a totally healthy option—especially if you choose a brand that’s lower in sugar, sodium, and oil; watch your portion sizes, and use it in healthy foods and recipes.
+Peanut butter can be a totally healthy option—especially if you choose a brand that has low sugar, sodium, and oil; watch your portion sizes, and use it in healthy foods and recipes.
 However, eating too much peanut butter can increase a person’s daily intake of saturated fat, sodium, and calories.
 But there are a few downsides to peanut butter, too: potential GMOs, vegetable oils, and sneaky ingredients like sugar and preservatives.

 So what’s stopping you from starting your keto journey?
 Get yourself started today and Stay tuned for more such keto weight loss journeys, health content, and recipes!
 Also, don’t forget to follow us on Instagram for the daily dose of the Keto Lifestyle!